desk with documents

 Disputing Blood Test Evidence

-Blood tests are critical in Virginia DUID cases due to the state’s implied consent law, which mandates a test within three hours of arrest or faces a one-year license suspension.
+Blood tests are critical in Fairfax DUID cases due to the state’s implied consent law, which mandates a test within three hours of arrest or faces a one-year license suspension.
 However, blood test evidence is vulnerable to challenges.
 Attorneys can question the accuracy of the testing process, including the calibration of equipment, the qualifications of the lab technician, or the chain of custody for the sample.

 Since Virginia lacks a per se THC limit, prosecutors must prove impairment, not just the presence of THC.
 Attorney Nolan may argue that detected THC levels (especially low amounts) do not indicate impairment at the time of driving, as active THC dissipates quickly, and metabolites can linger for weeks.
 Expert testimony from a toxicologist hired by the defense can counter the prosecution’s interpretation, highlighting individual differences in tolerance or metabolism.